Pierre-Alexandre35/travian/README.md

 The goal of the project is to have exactly the same logic as the original, but with some UI enhancements, as well as being cross-platform.

+The project was on-hold for almost a year due to personnal issues, and I am now going to invest more time in this project and using a different approach.
+When I started Travian-clone, I was working on every aspects at the same time (front-end using Vue3, working on the data-modeling, user authentification, ...).
+This is currently a single-person company and it was very difficult to work on every aspect at the same time with a limited amount of time.
+So I decided to continue this project with a different approch:
+- Use Trello
+- Front-end at the end.
+Focus 100% on the back-end and data-modeling.

 ## Technologies
 ### Project Management